Black Friday payment strategies guide

 Clear and detailed payment descriptions on customers' card statements are essential for minimising chargebacks.
 When customers don't recognise a purchase on their statement, they may dispute the charge, leading to costly chargebacks for merchants.
 It’s important for merchants to ensure that the description of the transaction is accurate and easily identifiable.
 Merchants should work with their PSP to set up clear descriptors that will appear on customers' statements, helping to prevent misunderstandings and reduce the risk of chargebacks.

 For in-store payments, the mobile POS systems should give a clear message on whether the transaction has been successful or not.
 Moreover, equipping staff with the knowledge to address payment issues, such as card declines, helps maintain a positive in-store experience.
-Quick and efficient problem-solving reassures customers, keeping the checkout process moving smoothly.
+Quick and efficient problem solving reassures customers, keeping the checkout process moving smoothly.

 6. Integrate promotions and discounts

-Consumers said 55% of their Black Friday weekend purchases were driven by sales and promotions in 2023, up from 52% in 2022.
 For eCommerce stores, it’s important to ensure that discount codes or promotions are easy to apply at checkout, reducing friction and encouraging customers to complete their purchases.
 A smooth, transparent discount application process creates a satisfying experience that can drive more sales.

 In-store discounts that enable staff to apply Black Friday discounts or rewards programs directly at the checkout are crucial.
 This flexibility ensures that customers receive advertised savings, enhancing their shopping experience and encouraging in-store sales.

-How can emerchantpay help your store?
+How can emerchantpay help your store during Black Friday?

 A trusted payment service provider like emerchantpay can support businesses in aligning their payment offerings with customer preferences, helping to boost profit margins and foster brand loyalty.
 With advanced technology and a customer-focused approach, emerchantpay enables brands to create seamless, engaging payment experiences tailored to their audiences.